-Because we live in an automated, it should come as no surprise that your ability to repay virtually any loan comes down to one number.
+Since our world is so automated, it should come as no surprise that your ability to repay your mortgage loan comes down to one number.

-All the years you've been paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+All the years you've been paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 Each of the three credit agencies has its own formula for building your credit score.
-The original FICO model was developed by Fair Isaac and Company.
+The original FICO score was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary, all of the agencies use the following to calculate your score:
+While these methods vary, the differences aren't huge; all of the agencies use the following to build a score:

 - Payment History - Do you have a history of late payments?

-- Your Credit Card Balances - How many accounts do you have?
-How much do you owe?
+- Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-These factors are assigned weights based on the formula being used.
-The result is a single number: your credit score.
+Each of these is assigned a value and a weight.
+Each formula produces a single number which may vary a a little by agency.
 FICO scores range from 300 to 800.
-Higher is always better.
-Most home buyers will likely find their FICO scores between 620 and 800.
+Higher is better.
+Typical home buyers probably find their scores between 620 and 800.

-Before you can improve your credit score, you have to obtain your score and make sure that the credit reports from each reporting agency are correct.
-Fair Isaac, the corporation that invented the first FICO credit score, offers scores on myFICO.com.
-It's inexpensive to quickly get your FICO score from all three reporting agencies, along with your credit report.
-Also available are helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your score, you have to get your score and be sure that the credit reports from each reporting agency are correct.
+Fair Isaac, the corporation that offered the original FICO score, offers scores on its website: myFICO.com.
+It's inexpensive, fast, and easy to get your credit score along with reports from all three reporting agencies.
+They also provide helpful information and tools that can help you understand how to improve your credit score.

-Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.